tinavo0305/demo-JMeter/README.md

 This project is used to demonstrate my expertise in **REST API Load Performance testing** using **JMeter**

 ### Description:
-- Use JMeter to do a load test for the web application **Contact List application** to test different APIs to see how it behaves
+- Use JMeter to do a basic load test for the web application _Contact List application_  to test different APIs to measure the performance of
-- Create _Test Plan_ as a container for running tests
+- Create _Test Plan_ as a container for running tests.
+It has Elements:  _Thread Group_, HTTP request _Samplers_ and _Listeners_
-- Use _Thread Group_ to create a collection of threads to simulate real users' requests
-- Create HTTP request _Samplers_ to send requests to the web server
-- Use _Listeners_ to view results of the test execution in different formats: tree, table, or graph
-- Use _Configuration Elements_ to set up defaults and variables
+- Use _Configuration Elements_ to set up defaults and variables that will be used in Samplers
 - Use _Post-Processors_ to execute actions after making a request
 - Use the Command-line interface (CLI) to run the test
 - Create an HTML report at the end of the test
+- View the result: latency, response size in bytes

 ### Test scenarios:
 This project will develop an e2e automated test flow for the Contact List application (https://thinking-tester-contact-list.herokuapp.com/).
 The test flow contains the following test steps: